Friday, September 5, 2025

 At least 17 dead after Portugal funicular crash | BBC News

 Preparations for our big annual October festival here in Berkeley Springs are already underway.
+I've enjoyed attending the festival, even before moving here.

 No comments: